-Unlike conventional lotions that are mostly water and full of toxic preservatives, this healing balm is made with pronounceable ingredients.
+Unlike conventional lotions that are mostly water and full of toxic preservatives, this healing balm is made with ingredients you can pronounce.
 There are no added fragrances, though the source of the beeswax processed it with fire, so there’s a very, very minor smell from that.
 (As soon as I’ve got beehives that are established enough for me to harvest from them, I’ll use my own treatment-free beeswax.)
-More detailed information about the ingredients is available below and the exact ingredients used in each balm are listed on the ingredients tab.
+More detailed information about each ingredient is available below and the exact ingredients used in each balm are listed on the ingredients tab.

 Both balms make a marvelous, all-natural replacement for petroleum jelly and work well on dry or irritated skin (e.g., eczema, heat rash, diaper rash).

 Crafted by hand in small batches.
 The larger size comes in a reusable glass jar with a BPA-free plastic lid, and the smaller in a tin with a screw-on top that’s the perfect size to take with you everywhere.
 The glass jar holds slightly more than double the amount of balm as the tin.

 Skin is your largest organ.
 Do you know what you’re putting on it?

 Beeswax provides emollient (soothing and skin-softening), healing, and protective properties, as well as creating a solid base for the balm.
 It was used worldwide for centuries for just those reasons, until it was replaced with petroleum by-products.